KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 While the Hu Tao boost is active, Ulting with Rosaria increases Diona's CR to **52.5%** meaning that Rosaria's A4 is giving Diona **10.6%** CR.
 This is an **additional 1.8% CR** when compared to the CRIT sharing uninfluenced by Hu Tao.

+**Significance:**
-**Significance:** This confirms that anything which influences a characters CRIT stats found in the details tab will influence the CRIT Sharing which Rosaria offers
+This confirms that anything which influences a character's CRIT stats found in the details tab will influence the CRIT Sharing that Rosaria offers

 ## Constellation Mechanics